aegiacometti/netor/docs/use_cases.rst

 **netor scripts**

-In time i will create *netor*-x style script just as a mask of the following commands, and again, ir order to try to make it easier to start using Ansible ans SaltStack.
+In time i will create *netor*-x style script just as a mask of the following commands, and again, ir order to try to make it easier to start using Ansible ans Salt.
 And i will had a simple command to update the /bin folder.

 **Ansible:**